Enforcement begins August 2, 2026 — 10 weeks away.

 Includes hash of Record 2 New hash computed from

-No prompt or response content is stored.
-Only SHA-256 fingerprints of the input and output are recorded.
-This proves what was processed without exposing what was said.
-If an auditor needs to verify a specific request, the original application can recompute the fingerprint and match it against the audit record.
+SHA-256 fingerprints are one-way: you cannot reconstruct the original prompt or response from its hash.
+If an auditor needs to verify a specific request, the original application can recompute the fingerprint and match it against the audit record — but the audit system itself never has access to the content.

 Export & Verification